igorolhovskiy/volts/README.md

 ## 10'000 ft. view

-System is designed to run simple call scenarios, that you usually do with your desk phones.
-So, call some destination and control call arrival on another phone(s).</br>
+System is designed to run simple call scenarios, that you usually do with your desk phones.</br>
+Scenarios are run one by one from `vp_scenarios` folder in alphabetical order, which could be considered as a limitation, but also allows you to reuse same accounts in a different set of tests.
+This stands for `Linear` in the name ;)
+So, call some destination(s) with one(or more) device(s) and control call arrival on another phone(s).</br>
 This tool would not configure your PBX to provide call flows, it's up to you.
 It will just make and receive calls, nothing more. *It also will not do transfers at the moment.
 Sorry*</br></br>

 Suite consists of 3 parts, that are running sequentially
 1. Preparation - at this part we're transforming templates to real scenarios using [`Jinja2`](https://jinja.palletsprojects.com/en/3.0.x/) template engine
 2. Running `voip_patrol` against list of scenarios sequentially.
-One scenario at a time
+One scenario at a time in alphabetical order.
 3. Report - at this part we're analyzing results of previous step reading and interpreting file obtained at step 2.
 Printing results in a desired way.
 Table by default.
 ## Building